djaus2/CC2650SensorTag-CS/README.md

 ---
 **Note 1:** *This version of the app requires pairing to be done outside of the app.
 Ther are no Pair/Unpair buttons.*

-**Note 2:** The current version OF the app is available as an ARM Appx Package in the repository for side loading on RPI and Phone.
+**Note 2:** The current version of the app is available as an ARM Appx Package in the repository for side loading on RPI and Phone.

 **Note 3:** This version counts the updates events per 15 seconds and writes to a log file **sample.log** in
 \\\minwinpc\c$\Data\Users\DefaultAccount\Documents